George Lawson (MP for York): Life and politics

 Between 1513 and 1516, George built a reputation at the garrisons of Berwick-upon-Tweed and Tournai under the commands of Thomas Lord Darcy and William 4th Baron Mountjoy respectively.
-Having been a royal official helped his rise through the ranks in the city of York and also increased his wealth.
+Having been a royal official helped him rise through the ranks in the city of York and also increased his wealth.
 George found himself playing the part of intermediary between Thomas Cromwell and Henry Percy, 5th Earl of Northumberland.
 During the Pilgrimage of Grace, George found himself in a difficult place politically being a government official but sympathizing with the rebels.
 When the rebels were admitted to the city of York, several lodged with him at his house.
 He was also reported to have attended the rebel council at Pontefract, but he eventually distanced himself from the movement to declare himself a loyal subject again.
 His loyalty was rewarded when he was commissioned to repair the castles of Sheriff Hutton, Pontefract, Sandal and Berwick.
 As religious houses surrendered to the Crown, George acquired the leases to the Whitefriars in Newcastle and the Augustinian priory in York adjacent to his house, converting it into a malting house.
-Around 1539-40, George bought a twenty one year lease of the Austin Friars in London following its dissolution.
+Around 1539-40, George bought a twenty-one year lease of the Austin Friars in London following its dissolution.
 George was not beyond criticizing the government where it conflicted with city matters.
-In 1536 he spoke out against a parliamentary act the enclosed common land on the Knavesmire.
+In 1536 he spoke out against a parliamentary bill that proposed the enclosure of common land on the Knavesmire.

 He died in Berwick during a supply run to the garrison in February 1543.